mui/material-ui/test/README.md

 In addition to the core matchers from `chai` we also use matchers from [`chai-dom`](https://github.com/nathanboktae/chai-dom#readme).

 Deciding where to put a test is (like naming things) a hard problem:

-* When in doubt put the new test case directly in the unit test file for that component e.g. `material-ui/src/Button/Button.test.js`.
+- When in doubt put the new test case directly in the unit test file for that component e.g. `material-ui/src/Button/Button.test.js`.
-* If you test interaction requiring multiple components from the library create a new integration test.
+- If your test requires multiple components from the library create a new integration test.
-* If you find yourself using a lot of `data-testid` attributes or you're accessing a lot of styles consider adding a component (that doesn't require any interaction) into `test/regressions/tests/` e.g. `test/regressions/tests/List/ListWithSomeStyleProp`
+- If you find yourself using a lot of `data-testid` attributes or you're accessing a lot of styles consider adding a component (that doesn't require any interaction) into `test/regressions/tests/` e.g. `test/regressions/tests/List/ListWithSomeStyleProp`

 #### Visual regression tests